UNESCO Science Report

 The UNESCO Science Report is a global monitoring report published regularly by the United Nations Educational, Scientific and Cultural Organization.
 Every five years, this report maps the latest trends and developments in national and regional policy landscapes, against the backdrop of shifting socio-economic, geopolitical and environmental realities.
 Each edition is typically released on 10 November, which is World Science Day for Peace and Development.
-The most recent edition was released on 11 June 2021, owing to delays due to the COVID-19 pandemic.
+The most recent edition was released on 11 June 2021.

 History

 In 1987, the General Conference of UNESCO approved the launch of the Organization's first world reports, the World Communication Report, which first appeared two years later.
 In 1989, the General Conference approved the launch of the World Education Report, which appeared in 1991, 1993, 1995, 1998 and 2000.

-The launch of these two reports created a momentum to generalize the world reports to all of UNESCO’s fields of competence.
+The launch of these two reports created a momentum to generalize the world reports to all of UNESCO's fields of competence.
 The World Science Report (as the UNESCO Science Report was originally known) was the next title to appear, in 1993.
 The first World Information Report followed in 1997 then the World Social Science Report in 1999, as well as two World Culture Reports in 1998 and 2000.
 Two existing reports were merged to produce the World Communication and Information Report 1999−2000.

 The World Science Report was first officially evoked in 1992 in the Preliminary Proposals by the Director-General concerning the Programme and Budget for 1994-1995.
 This document was submitted to UNESCO's Executive Board, which has 58 rotating member states and meets twice a year to monitor the implementation of UNESCO's programme.
-The document states that, ‘on the basis of the lessons drawn from drafting and publishing the first UNESCO World Science Report, measures will be taken to refine and improve this undertaking’.
+The document states that, 'on the basis of the lessons drawn from drafting and publishing the first UNESCO World Science Report, measures will be taken to refine and improve this undertaking'.

 The World Science Report was initially an output of UNESCO's Science, Technology and Society programme.
 The World Science Report replaced the UNESCO journal Impact of Science on Society, which dated from the 1950s.
-Jacques Richardson, Head of UNESCO’s Science and Society Section from 1972 to 1985 and former editor of Impact of Science on Society, observed in Sixty Years of Science at UNESCO (2006) that ‘the publication of Impact continued until the early 1990s, when it was converted into the biennial World Science Report’.
+Jacques Richardson, Head of UNESCO's Science and Society Section from 1972 to 1985 and former editor of Impact of Science on Society, observed in Sixty Years of Science at UNESCO (2006) that 'the publication of Impact continued until the early 1990s, when it was converted into the biennial World Science Report'.
 The editor of the first three World Science Reports (1993, 1996 and 1998) was Howard Moore, who had succeeded Jacques Richardson as editor of Impact of Science on Society.
 The first edition of the report reflects this influence, since the World Science Report 1993 included a section popularizing contemporary issues in basic sciences.